Second Grade Curriculum

 In Primary Mathematics Grade 2 curriculum students will use and apply mathematics in practical, real life situations as well as within the discipline of mathematics itself.
 The curriculum will cover a wide range of situations from routine problems to problems in unfamiliar contexts to open-ended investigations that will make use of relevant mathematical concepts.
 In this curriculum the student will experience a concrete introduction to a concept, followed by a pictorial representation, followed by the abstract symbols.
 In this way students will be able to master each concept

-*Harcourt Science, 2nd Grade is used in both 1st and 2nd grade
+*Harcourt Science Grades 1/2 is used in both 1st and 2nd grade

 Second Grade Science continues the basic introduction to the life, earth, and physical sciences.
 The most important part of teaching science in the early years is helping the student see the wonders of God’s world, and making him unafraid of the subject when he pursues science in more depth later.
 Children learn more from doing the experiments and investigations alongside the reading of the textbook.